Skip to the main content

 Wind turbine technicians may work regular weekday hours or shifts.
 Overtime may be required to meet business needs.

-Wind turbine technicians climb ladders to heights of 60 to 100 metres several times a day.
+Modern wind turbines most often have service lifts installed.
+However, for safety reasons, wind turbine technicians must be able to climb ladders to heights of 60 to 120 metres several times a day.
 They work in small spaces and a variety of weather conditions.
 They may have to climb stairs and lift, push, carry, or pull heavy items.
+They also need to work with cranes and mechanical hoisting equipment.

-There is risk of injury.
-Technicians must observe safety precautions at all times.
-This is especially true when climbing ladders, working at heights, and working on electrical systems.
+Technicians must observe safety precautions.
+This is especially true when climbing ladders, working at heights, working in hot or cold weather, and working on electrical systems.

 Some wind turbine technicians may need to travel.
 They may be away from home for weeks at a time.